liampshaw/vettius-valens/README.md

-This is a folder with scripts and data to analyse some aspects of the astrological theories of the 2nd century Hellenistic astrologer Vettius Valens.
+This is a folder with scripts and data to analyse aspects of the astrological theories of the 2nd century Hellenistic astrologer Vettius Valens.

+## Background

 In Book I of the *Anthology* ([pdf](http://www.csus.edu/indiv/r/rileymt/Vettius%20Valens%20entire.pdf) trans.
-Mark Riley), Valens gives lists of predictions associated with planets and combinations of planets (doubles and then triples).
-Not all conjunctions of planets are equally likely.
-Here, we use a combination of sentiment analysis and [ephemeris data](https://www.astro.com/swisseph/swephinfo_e.htm) to analyse (a) the internal consistency of these predictions within Valens' system and (b) how they align with the actual frequency of occurrences of planets.
+Mark Riley), Vettius Valens gives lists of predictions associated with planets and combinations of planets (doubles and then triples).
+Here, we apply quantitative analysis of these predictions to analyse the internal consistency of these predictions.

+## Details

+To be added.

+Repository currently (12/03/22) in process of being cleaned up.

+## This repository

+`data` - raw data
+`analysis`-
+          -`R` - R scripts (models of sentiment) -`python` - python (calculation of Z-codes)
+	  -`figures` - versions of figures from the manuscript -`intermediate-files` - files made during analysis process